Weather

 Owing to the type of works, the geometrical features of the tunnel, the need to dismantle all the technological systems in the areas concerned and to ensure workers’ safety, no vehicle traffic could be allowed under any circumstance, even temporarily, during the entire duration of the works.

-The Mont Blanc tunnel, which is more than 60 years old, is the first of the large European tunnels to undertake a major overhaul of its structure, with significant civil engineering works on the deck on which the road surface is laid and on the vault.
+The Mont Blanc tunnel, which is more than 60 years old, is the first of the large European tunnels to undertake a major overhaul of its structure.
+In addition to the routine maintenance carried out during night-time works, this major project is entering a phase in which more extensive civil engineering works are required.
 These major works on the infrastructure are needed to ensure its long-term sustainability.

 For the future restoring of the vault, a second pilot stage of experimental works will be carried out in 2025 in the tunnel, which will enable, together with the experience acquired in 2024, the study of all the parameters; only at the end of these stages will it be possible to more accurately determine the way forward for the restoring of the vault .